markusand/mapboxgl-legend/README.md

 | unit | String | Add a unit to all labels |
 | labels | Object | Map a value to a text that replaces it as a label |

+Metadata provides an extra layer of control by hiding items that have a label set to `false`, except on step expressions.

 ```javascript
 map.addLayer({
   id: 'density',